I’m interested in registering for YESS. Click here.

 The YESS program offers opportunities that no other program can.
 Through the unique collaboration between The Arc of Sedgwick County, Wichita’s USD 259, The Wichita Department of Park and Recreation, The United Way of the Plains, and Sedgwick County, YESS can provide education, recreation, and socialization in a community setting.
 There is no other program like YESS in the nation.
 What YESS offers students, families, and the community is a chance to develop friendships, build self-esteem, independence and personal growth.

 Why Summer School?

 Special Education teachers spend approximately 85% of the fall quarter re-teaching what was lost over the summer.
 In YESS, students can continue in an educational setting, maintaining what they learned while developing new social skills.
 The students are challenged through fun educational activities relating to a weekly theme.
 The themes provide a common goal to all the classes and make for an exciting learning environment.
-Past themes have included: YESS 2020, Wichita-Air Capitol of the World, Random Acts of Kindness, and Kansas History.
-With these themes the students and teachers creativity is unleashed and the results are always exciting.
+These themes unleash the students’ and teachers’ creativity and the results are always exciting.

 Is Socialization Important?